Family Health|Infants and Toddlers|Kids and Teens

-With travel returning to pre-COVID levels and back-to-school season not far off, the Centers for Disease Control and Prevention (CDC) is urging parents and travelers to be aware of a rise in cases of measles.
-While the disease is extremely contagious, there are things you can do to protect your family.
+With summer travel about to begin and the back-to-school season approaching, the Centers for Disease Control and Prevention (CDC) is urging parents and travelers to be aware of a rise in measles cases.
+This highly contagious disease can spread quickly, but understanding measles symptoms and treatment and vaccination recommendations can help you take steps to protect your family.

 What is measles?